Please help advance Scionics by commenting.

 The Treachery of Images (circa 1928) by René Magritte

 Another “commentary” work is René Magritte's The Treachery of Images (circa 1928), a simple painting of a pipe for smoking, below which are the words "Ceci n'est pas une pipe." (“This is not a pipe.”)
 His work is meant to convey the idea that paintings of things are not identical with the thing itself – an obvious and rather insignificant observation.
 While it is a selective re-creation of reality, and thus may be nominally considered to be art, the painting is of such a simplistic nature as to be much more on the merely “decorative” rather than “pure” end of the spectrum of art.
 This painting, while not actually ugly, is certainly not a beautiful piece; after all, it is merely an image of a pipe, and some words.

-An example of cinematic non-art would be something like a film showing nothing but static, or even a blank screen, presented as though it were art.
+An example of cinematic non-art would be something like a film showing nothing but static, or random images, or even a blank screen, presented as though it were art.
 A purely decorative cinematic form would consist of abstract, non-representational flowing images.
 Presenting these as though they were true cinema does not, of course, actually make them true cinematic art, and again, would be at best mistaken, or at worst artistically dishonest.

 Sense of Life and Value-Reflection